brigadecore/brigade-cloudevents-gateway/CONTRIBUTING.md

     -H "ce-id: 1234-1234-1234" \
     -H "ce-source: example/uri" \
     -H "ce-type: example.type" \
-    -H "Authorization: Bearer MySharedSecret" \
+    -H "Authorization: Bearer insecure-dev-token" \
     http://localhost:31700/events
 ```

 ## Receiving Events from External Services

 Making the gateway that runs in your local, development-grade Kubernetes cluster
-visible to services running elsewhere that may deliver cloudevents can be
+visible to CloudEvent producers running elsewhere can be challenging.
+To help
-challenging.
-To help ease this process, our `Tiltfile` has built-in support for
+ease this process, our `Tiltfile` has built-in support for exposing your local
-exposing your local gateway using [ngrok](https://ngrok.com/).
-To take advantage
+gateway using [ngrok](https://ngrok.com/).
+To take advantage of this:
-of this:

 1. [Sign up](https://dashboard.ngrok.com/signup) for a free ngrok account.